Standard Contractual Clauses for Data Transfers

 Standard contractual clauses are template legal agreements provided by the European Commission and UK regulators, allowing organisations to transfer personal data to third countries outside the European Economic Area.

-Their core purpose is simple: to ensure that personal data transfers receive the same level of protection abroad as they would under the EU GDPR or UK GDPR.
+Their core purpose is to ensure that personal data transfers receive the same level of protection abroad as they would under EU GDPR or UK GDPR.

 Unlike binding corporate rules, which require lengthy regulatory approval processes, standard contractual clauses offer a ready-made solution.
 You can implement them immediately without waiting for your relevant data protection authority to review your specific transfer arrangements.